Determining replication agreements and status with the Platform Services Controller (PSC)

 Verifying the replication after installing vCenter Server or creating a user/group

-Using the showpartnerstatus CLI, you can monitor the current replication status across your environment.
+Using the showpartnerstatus CLI, monitor the current replication status across the environment.
 There are times in which replication may not be functioning properly and replication data from one PSC may not be reaching another PSC.

 After modifying objects within the PSC, either via creation, deletion or actual modification, these changes are replicated to the PSCs after 30 seconds.
 When multiple PSCs are daisy chained together (in-line), this can result in a wave-replication in which PSCs in the chain will request an update, implement the update, and then its partner node will perform the same, eventually converge on the same replica data across the same vSphere domain.

-After creating and deleting an object via the vSphere Web Client UI (user), you can observe these objects deletion permeate the domain:
+After creating and deleting an object via the vSphere Web Client UI (user), observe these objects deletion permeate the domain:

 1. User creation and deletion on psc1.*